volaradlp/validator/README.md

 1. Fork this repository
 2. Modify the `volara_proof/proof.py` file to implement your specific proof logic
-3. Update the `my-proof.manifest.template` if you need to add any additional files or change the configuration
+3. Update the `volara-proof.manifest.template` if you need to add any additional files or change the configuration
 4. Commit your changes and push to your repository

 ## Customizing the Proof Logic

 The main proof logic is implemented in `volara_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

 The proof can be configured using environment variables.
-When running in an enclave, the environment variables must be defined in the `my-proof.manifest.template` file as well.
+When running in an enclave, the environment variables must be defined in the `volara-proof.manifest.template` file as well.
 The following environment variables are used for this demo proof:

 - `USER_EMAIL`: The email address of the data contributor, to verify data ownership